wingkwong/competitive-programming/problem-solving/algorithms/warmup/a-very-big-sum/README.md

 5000000015
 ```

 Nothing special.
 Read an input and sum them up. ``long`` should be enough in this case.
-Let's delete all the code provided by HackerRank.
-Copy and paste the template.